YsoSirius/windfarmGA/README.md

 [![](https://www.r-pkg.org/badges/version/windfarmGA)](https://www.r-pkg.org/pkg/windfarmGA)
 [![CRAN RStudio mirror downloads](https://cranlogs.r-pkg.org/badges/windfarmGA?color=brightgreen)](https://www.r-pkg.org/pkg/windfarmGA)

-An genetic algorithm to optimize the layout of windfarms.
+Genetic algorithm to optimize the layout of windfarms.
-The package is also hosted on CRAN and can be found at https://CRAN.R-project.org/package=windfarmGA
+The package is hosted on CRAN and can be found at https://CRAN.R-project.org/package=windfarmGA

 # Installation
-The latest version of the package can be downloaded from GitHub with:
+The latest version can be installed from GitHub with:
  ```sh
 # install.packages("devtools")
 devtools::install_github("YsoSirius/windfarmGA")